jacksleight/statamic-bard-mutator/docs/mutators.md

 });
 ```

-You should add tag mutators in your service provider's `boot()` method.
+You should add tag mutators in a service provider's `boot()` method.
 They will receive two or three arguments depending on how you're using Bard Mutator:

 * **tag (array):** The standard [tag value](data-formats.html#tag-values)
 * **data (object):** The raw [node](data-formats.html#node-data) and [mark](data-formats.html#mark-data) data
-* **meta (object, optional):** Contextual metadata about the current node or mark
+* **meta (object, optional):** Contextual metadata about the current node or mark (see below)

 You should return a [tag value](data-formats.html#tag-values).
-You can add multiple mutators for the same node or mark, they'll be executed in the order they were added.
+You can add multiple tag mutators for the same node or mark, they'll be executed in the order they were added.

 ### Contextual Metadata